New Members Guide

 – Valid MA Licence

-– Proof of Club membership (Club membership card)
+– Proof of Club membership (Club membership digital card on your phone)

 – Directions to the event